verifyica-team/verifyica/FILTERS.md

 # Filters

-Verifyica allows for various test class / test method filtering scenarios using a YAML file.
+Verifyica allows for test class filtering.
+By design, test method filtering is not supported.

 ## Configuration

-To use test class / test method filtering you need to configure the filter YAML file property.
+To use test class filtering you need to configure the filter YAML file property.

 ```properties
 verifyica.engine.filter.definitions.filename=filters.yaml